-- 1. GPA (Cumulative): Students must maintain a cumulative Grade Point Average (GPA) of 2.0.
+- 1. Qualitative Grade Point Average (GPA) (Cumulative): Students must maintain a cumulative GPA of 2.0.
 The GPA is computed by the Registrar's office on a scale of 4.0.
-The GPA is cumulative (includes entire academic history).
+The GPA is cumulative (includes entire Academic history).
 Students must have a minimum GPA of 2.0 when they transfer programs in order to receive financial aid for the new program. - 2.
 Quantitative Hours Completed (Cumulative): The financial aid recipient must have passed at least 67% of all hours attempted.
 Grades of A, B, C, or any derivative of these letters are "satisfactory" for financial aid purposes.
-Students who do not complete the required minimum hours or whose GPA drops below the minimum requirement in a given semester are not considered to be maintaining SAP and are placed on probation.
-Financial aid funds will be disbursed during the following semester of enrollment on probation.
-If the student fails to make SAP after receiving aid while on probation, the student's financial aid is suspended until they meet all elements of the institutional SAP policy. - 3.
-Time Frame: A student may receive financial aid for 150% of the number of semester hours required to earn their degree, diploma, or certificate.
+Students who do not complete the required minimum hours or whose GPA drops below the minimum requirement in a given semester are not considered to be maintaining SAP and are placed on Financial Aid Warning.
+Financial aid funds will be disbursed during the following semester the student is on warning.
+If the student fails to make SAP after receiving aid while on warning, the student's financial aid is suspended until they meet all elements of the institutional SAP policy.
+The completion rate is calculated by dividing the cumulative number of credit hours the student has successfully completed by the cumulative number of credit hours the student is performed in Banner after final grades are posted by the Registrar at the end of the semester. - 3.
+Time Frame: The purpose of the Federal Title IV financial aid programs is to assist students in meeting their educational expenses while they progress toward timely completion of their educational objectives.
+For that reason, federal regulations require that students must complete their educational objective within a maximum time frame of one and one-half times the length of the program in which they are enrolled.
+Program length is measured in credit hours and is determined by the number of credit hours required for completion of the program.
 For example, if a student is enrolled in a diploma program that takes 100 semester hours to complete, that student may receive financial aid (if eligible) for 150 semester hours before financial aid is revoked.